-- 1. Review the State's Work Verification Plan and operating procedures concerning this requirement. - 2.
-Test a sample of TANF cases that have been reported to HHS under 45 CFR section 265.3(b)(1) and ascertain if the work participation rate data have been documented, verified, and reported in accordance with the state's Work Verification Plan.
+- 1. Review the State's Work Verification Plan and operating procedures concerning this requirement. - Test a sample of TANF cases that have been reported to HHS under 45 CFR section 265.3(b)(1) and ascertain if the work participation rate data have been documented, verified, and reported in accordance with the state's Work Verification Plan.
+The Work First Employment Services cases are located in NC FAST.